LaunchCodeEducation/lchs/src/chapters/git/branches.rst

       of the output.

 OK.
 We created a new branch, added a file, put in some code, and committed all of those changes to the repository.
-What's going on back in ``master``?
+What's going on back in ``main``?

 Switching Between Branches
 --------------------------